Dashly for iOS

 Initialization

-You'll need API Key and User Auth Key to work with Dashly for iOS.
+You’ll need an API key and a User Auth key to work with Dashly for iOS.
 Those can be found on Settings - Developers tab: Developers

 Swift